Maryla Rodowicz: Songs

 The notable Polish Madonna written by Agnieszka Osiecka (an emotional portrait of an average Polish woman trying to make ends meet) contains clear Catholic symbolism and references to the social circumstances characteristic to Poland in the late eighties that marked the last years of the communist era in Poland.
 In this song, the author questions whether the "Polish Madonna" (or, in other words, the Catholic Holy Mary, usually portrayed as holding baby Jesus in her arms) has enough money to pay for rent, promising her that the child will get a welcome allowance to the public kindergarten.
 The old communist promises are never fulfilled for her, and her dreams of having a lipstick "made in France" can only come true in her dreams.
 The song won the journalists' prize at the Opole festival in 1987.

 Personal life

 In mid-1970s, she was in a highly publicized relationship with actor Daniel Olbrychski.
-She has three children, Jan Jasiński (born in 1979) and Katarzyna Jasińska (born in 1982) with her partner Krzysztof Jasiński.
-She also has a son Jędrzej (born in 1987) with her (now divorced) husband Andrzej Dużyński.
+She has three children, Jan Jasiński (born in 1979) and Katarzyna Jasińska (born in 1982) with her partner and later husband, Krzysztof Jasiński.
+She also has a son Jędrzej (born in 1987) with her (now divorced) second husband, Andrzej Dużyński.